Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Experiment 2: Effects of the Weight of Word Modality on the Performance of Word Discovery Object Categorization

 \section{Experiment~2: Effects of the Weight of Word Modality on the Performance of Word Discovery Object Categorization}

 By varying the word modality weights, we aimed to investigate the implications for lexical acquisition and object categorization. {The hypothesis tested in this experiment is ``Uncertain word segmentation results in the early stage of learning can have a negative impact on classification and hinder overall performance improvement.''}

 The proposed method is realized by the coupling of two modules and their mutual iteration.
-The weight of a modality in object categorization controls the degree of influence, that is, the importance of the modality.
-Therefore, varying the modality weight of a word modality may affect its classification performance.
-Word discovery performance can also be affected by categorization, because word discovery is acquired by exploiting co-occurrences with object information.
+The weight of a modality in object categorization controls the degree of influence, that is, the importance of the modality when merging the two modules.
+Therefore, adjusting the weight of a word modality may affect its classification performance.
+Word discovery performance can also be affected by categorization because word discovery is acquired by exploiting co-occurrences with object information.
 Therefore, in this experiment, we focused on the importance of word modality $\texttt{modality\_weight}^{w}$ described in Section~\ref{sec:proposed_method:modality_weight}.

-As an additional evaluation for comparison, we performed a method using mutual information (MI), as employed in \cite{taniguchi2018unsupervised}, instead of weighting based on unigram rescaling (UR).
+As an additional evaluation for comparison, we performed a method using mutual information (MI) \cite{taniguchi2018unsupervised} instead of weighting based on unigram rescaling (UR).
 The weighting by MI is equivalent to the logarithm of the weighting by UR.
 MI provides a softer resampling of candidates than UR.